§ 7–1671.03. Restrictions on use of medical cannabis.

 (4) A safe use treatment facility licensed by ABCA pursuant to § 7-1671.06c; or

 (5) A school in which the qualifying patient is enrolled, if the school has a policy in place for allowing the administration of medication at school; provided, that the medical cannabis shall be in non-smokable form.

-(c) A qualifying patient or caregiver shall transport medical marijuana in a labeled container or sealed package in a manner and method established by rulemaking.
+(c) A qualifying patient or caregiver shall transport medical cannabis in a labeled container or sealed package in a manner and method established by rulemaking.

 (d) Nothing in this chapter permits a person to:

-(1) Undertake any task under the influence of medical marijuana when doing so would constitute negligence or professional malpractice; or
+(1) Undertake any task under the influence of medical cannabis when doing so would constitute negligence or professional malpractice; or

-(2) Operate, navigate, or be in actual physical control of any motor vehicle, aircraft, or motorboat while under the influence of medical marijuana.
+(2) Operate, navigate, or be in actual physical control of any motor vehicle, aircraft, or motorboat while under the influence of medical cannabis.

-(f) Notwithstanding any other law, a person or entity may provide information about the existence or operations of a dispensary, cultivation center, or testing laboratory to another person pursuant to this law.
+(f) Notwithstanding any other law, a person or entity may provide information about the existence or operations of a cultivation center, manufacturer, retailer, internet retailer, courier, or testing laboratory to another person pursuant to this law.

-(g) A qualified patient, caregiver, or an employee of a dispensary, cultivation center, or testing laboratory who is stopped by the police upon reasonable suspicion or probable cause that the stopped individual is in possession of marijuana may not be further detained or arrested on this basis alone if the police determine that he or she is in compliance with this chapter and the rules issued pursuant to § 7-1671.13.
+(g) A qualifying patient, caregiver, or an employee of a cultivation center, manufacturer, retailer, internet retailer, courier, testing laboratory, or other holder of a license in a license category established by this chapter or by rulemaking pursuant to this chapter who is stopped by the police upon reasonable suspicion or probable cause that the stopped individual is in possession of cannabis may not be further detained or arrested on this basis alone if the police determine that the individual is in compliance with this chapter and the rules issued pursuant to § 7-1671.13.